ktafakkori/feloopy/README.md

    `plus_cylp` variant:

    This variant includes the CyLP solver.
-It requires a valid CyLP license.
+It requires a valid CyLP installation.
+Refer to this [link](https://github.com/coin-or/CyLP) for more information.

    ```terminal
    pip install -U feloopy[plus_cylp]